 Other Provisions: In lieu of a general swan hunting season, States may select a season only for tundra swans.
 States selecting a season only for tundra swans must obtain harvest and hunter participation data.
-The season in Delaware is experimental.

-6. Sandhill Crane Seasons
+Sandhill Crane Seasons Mississippi Flyway

 Areas: Alabama, Kentucky, Minnesota, and Tennessee.